Everything You Need to Read Your Knitting

-Have you ever wonder if the cast on count as a row?
-And what about cabe rows?
+Have you ever wondered if the cast on counts as a row?
+And what about cable rows?
 We have all been there, when we cross a cable on the wrong row, or when we come back to a project after a while and we don’t remember what row the cable cross was on.
 To avoid this, I have prepared these detailed tutorials for you which will show you how to count your rows and why it is important to you.

 I have been asked a lot on how to track your stitches especially in complex patterns and multiple pieces.
 So here is everything you will ever want to know about how to tracking your knitting.
 And, trust me, it will help you to not be lost and avoid the “how many have I done?” moments.

 How to Read Your Knit Stitches & Master the Pattern